Welcome to the official web site of the New York State Commission on Judicial Conduct.

-The Commission released a decision dated September 22, 2014, accepting the resignation of Colden Town Court Justice William E. Montgomery (Erie County).
-The decision is available at Montgomery Decision.
-An accompanying press release is available at 2014 Releases.
+The Commission released a decision dated March 17, 2015, accepting the resignation of Mansfield Town Court Justice Randy Alexander (Cattaraugus County).
+The decision is available at Alexander Decision.
+An accompanying press release is available at 2015 Releases.

 The Commission's Mandate and History

 The New York State Commission on Judicial Conduct is

 the state agency responsible for investigating complaints of misconduct against judges of

 the state unified court system and, where appropriate, determining to admonish, censure or